 On this page

-This page explains how to apply to and enrol in government schools.
+Learn how to apply to and enrol in government schools on this page.

 Non-government schools have their own process for application and enrolment — contact them for more information.